saksham-29/Two-Tier-Flask-App/README.md

 Two Tier Flask Application with Docker and Automated CI/CD Using GitHub Actions on AWS

-Author: Saksham Saxena
-Date: December 24, 2025

-This project demonstrates a production-style two-tier web application built using Flask and MySQL, containerized with Docker, orchestrated using Docker Compose, and deployed automatically to AWS EC2 through a GitHub Actions CI/CD pipeline.
+This project demonstrates a two-tier web application built using Flask and MySQL, containerized with Docker, orchestrated using Docker Compose, and deployed automatically to AWS EC2 through a GitHub Actions CI/CD pipeline.

-The primary objective of this project is to showcase real-world DevOps practices, including containerization, automation, and cloud deployment.

 Architecture Overview: